I SIT BENEATH THE SHADIEST TREE.

 While writing this I have the not-entirely-unpleasant sense memory of melted tarmac fumes

-Me and X____ talk until late but I can't remember a single thing we talk about, and looking back I can only imagine the things we might have talked about, because I've realised the whole point of memory is the forgetting
+Me and X____ talk until late but I can't remember a single thing we talk about, and looking back I can only imagine the things we might have talked about, because the whole point of memory is the forgetting

-In a photograph I find on a usb stick our faces are obscured by digital artefacts, conjured by a phone camera struggling in low-light
+In a photograph I find on a usb stick our faces are obscured by digital artefacts conjured by a phone camera struggling in low-light

 I remember that, “technology has made us all ghosts”